 Dutchman Breeches - Dicentra cucullaria

 Dutchman's Breeches is an early spring blooming plant.
 It will flower in April or May depending on the climate.
-The upside-down flowers that hang from stems looks like Dutchman's Breeches or trousers that were commonly worn by the Dutch.
+The upside-down flowers that hang from stems look like Dutchman's Breeches or trousers that were commonly worn by the Dutch.

 Dutchman's Breeches flowers are pale white on the inside and pale yellow on the outside.
 The flowers will attract bees and even butterflies to your garden.
 Its foliage is also attractive and looks grayish green.